mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!-- I will extract observations from this research that extend beyond the process of coding into other domains.   -->

-In this secdtion analysis uses the language and concepts introduces in literature on affordances and transformational agency which in turn draws on concepts of conflicts in activity in activity theory.
+In this section analysis uses the language and concepts introduces in literature on affordances and transformational agency which in turn draws on concepts of conflicts in activity in activity theory.
+To help this process a quick recap of relevant concepts in relation to the contents of this chapter follows.

-Recap of affordances and anchors:

-In research on practice, other researchers have found the the scope and focus of affordances important to clarify [@wolff-piggott_activity_2016].

-While there is a The wealth of HCI literature in line with activity which discusses and applies concetps of affordances, the focus is often on the individual rather than on collective action [@kaptelinin_affordances_2012].
+This study follows socio-cultural take that while objects have a forma of agency, affordances are not magic and become interesting to educators as part of activity stemming from human-initiated activity.

-Extending the metaphor of an kedging anchour used to warp a boat.

-Affordances can act as visible anchor points, much like the coloured climbing holds in a climbing wall.
+**Extending the metaphor of an kedging anchour used to warp a boat:** Affordances can act as visible anchor points, much like the coloured climbing holds in a climbing wall.
 To aid learners agency, designers add explicit anchor points to the design and make them visible to learners. (aligning with instrumental agency)

+ONLY USE EXAMPLES ONCE  - CLARIFY LANGUAGE FIRST.
-In the design above such anchor points may be regular play-tesing, the highlighting of external audiences,  the use of documentation, the embedding of quick variable and structural changes.
+In the design above such anchor points may be regular play-testing, the highlighting of external audiences,  the use of documentation, the embedding of quick variable and structural changes.
 Some processes work to clarify problems areas, thus making the water clearer to better see anchour points

 Similarly, as the process unfold the faciliator may see learners repeatedly run into the same obstacle and not be able to see the anchor points available to them.
 Perhaps even catching onto snags or other debris, false anchor points.

-The job of the designer is then then  to identify the mud in teh water, to stay in the sheltered water of a harbour.
+The job of the designer is then then the causes of disturbances in the water impacting on visibility, and thus create support in a sheltered space of a harbour.
-The harbour metaphor is like walled garden.

 Many design decisions were made for this purpose in the first phase of the design.
 For example, using an online code playground instead of a local broswer and code editing tool, hiding away the html and css files in the use of the code playground , pulling up the key variables of the movement mechanics to the top of the js file.

 The process is not just technical.

 This my be done by
 - defining or reducing the use use of specialised terminology  or